TDA-Jyamiti/CMVFBarcode/README.md

 ## Paper and implementation status

-This software is a loose, independent adaptation inspired by [Computing Conley-Morse Persistence Barcode Efficiently by Updating Matrix Decompositions](https://arxiv.org/abs/2608.06507) by Tamal K. Dey, Andrew Haas, and Michał Lipiński.
+This software is an efficient implementation of the algorithm presented in [Computing Conley-Morse Persistence Barcode Efficiently by Updating Matrix Decompositions](https://arxiv.org/abs/2608.06507) by Tamal K. Dey, Andrew Haas, and Michał Lipiński.

 ## Group information